supernovus/PSpec/README.txt

 + PSpec: An RSpec + Cucumber inspired BDD Test Framework for Perl 6            + +------------------------------------------------------------------------------+

+~ Note ~

+This hasn't really been worked on since early 2010, and is quite obsolete and broken in modern versions of Rakudo Perl 6 (it last worked in the 'alpha' branch, which predates 'ng', which predates 'nom'.
+Yeah, it's old.)

+I am planning a full scale rewrite of this library, stay tuned.

 ~ Introduction ~

 PSpec was started as a fun experiment to see if I could make a library